 Ready to submit your application for an online loan?
 Ask yourself these questions when evaluating lenders and loan options:

 - Is their website secured?
 It’s not enough for the lender to say that their site is encrypted and secured.
 Their web URL should begin with “HTTPS”, not “HTTP”.
 Otherwise, you’ll be putting your personal information at risk.

 - Are the terms comparable to other loan products on the market?
 If the terms seem to be too good to be true, they probably are.
-And you’ll save yourself some time and headaches by moving on.
+You’ll save yourself some time and headaches by moving on.

-this is the perfect time to use an online search tool to scope out your options.
-And as mentioned earlier, you may be able to do so with no impact to your credit.
+This is the perfect time to use an online search tool to scope out your options.
+And you may be able to do so with no impact to your credit.

 Before You Apply

 Now that you’ve narrowed down your list of possible lenders, here are a few more steps to take before applying: